-Marie-Angélique Memmie Le Blanc was a curiosity in 18th century France due to her extremely unusual introduction into French society.
-She was a feral child who managed to rise through the ranks of society and become an accepted member of the French aristocracy.
-Throughout her life she would be known by such monikers as The Wild Girl of Champagne, The Maid of Châlons, and The Wild Child of Songy.
+The life of Marie-Angélique Memmie Le Blanc was marked by pain, wealth, and the burdens of fame.
+Originally a Sioux from present-day Wisconsin, she became a feral child after escaping a French slave ship.
+When she was found by a French village years later, her notoriety helped her rise through the ranks of 18th-century French society until she was an accepted and respected member of the aristocracy.
+Throughout her life, she would be known by several monikers, most notably The Wild Girl of Champagne, The Maid of Châlons, and The Wild Child of Songy.

-Memmie Le Blanc was just a young girl when she wound up in a wooded area in the French countryside.
-She somehow managed to survive on her own for years by hunting for her own food.
-While many feral children are irrevocably changed by their environment, Memmie managed to hold on to her humanity.
-She wasn't raised by wolves or other animals, so she was able to integrate into society upon her capture.
+Memmie Le Blanc was still a teenager when she was found in a wooded area outside Songy, a village in the French countryside.
+She had somehow managed to survive for years on her own by hunting for her own food.
+While most feral children are irrevocably changed by their environment and lack of socialization, Le Blanc managed to gradually adjust to the conventions and expectations of French culture.

 When She Was Forced To Eat Cooked Food, Her Teeth Fell Out